r-nasc/CS-Curriculum/README.md

 ## Core
 >This is where most of my knowledge gaps are, mainly due to lack of formal education.
-A solid understanding of the following areas is a MUST.

 ### Algorithms
 | Progress | Type | Item | Project(s) | Start Date | End Date |